 It was the end of another day on board The 80’s Cruise, where passengers could run into their musical idols at odd and often inopportune moments.
 One morning, I watched as a very patient Colin Hay took several selfies with sweaty, sunscreen-drenched fans on a boat transporting us between the cruise ship and shore.
 The fans looked hung-over and everyone was vaguely greasy, but the smiles were genuine.

 The weeklong joie de vivre started a few days earlier as we departed Ft.
 Lauderdale.
 All cruises start with some sort of departure shindig, but the party on the top deck of the Celebrity Summit was significantly more festive than most.
-Rather than watching the mainland slowly melt away, hundreds of people swarmed around the makeshift stage to watch Jessie’s Girl.
-The New York-based cover band was so popular on the 2016 sailing that they were called back for year two.
+Hundreds of people swarmed around the makeshift stage to watch NYC’s Jessie’s Girl.
+The cover band was so popular on the 2016 sailing, they were called back for year two.
 Cocktails were served, appetizers were passed, and fists were pumped in the air to, “Living on a Prayer.”

 The “at sea” days on board the cruise were filled with a myriad of 80’s themed activities.
 Some were delightful throwbacks, such as Donkey Kong tournaments and Giant Twister, and some were really dumb.
 “Bacon and Bourbon Tasting With Men Without Hats” stood out as the most ridiculous considering lead singer, Ivan Doroschuk, is a vegetarian who doesn’t drink.